-Content on third party sites might be changed substantially so that it no longer meets the original user need, taken over by someone who provides a quite different type of content, or a third party site might substantially change its approach to privacy, cookies, mobile or accessibility.
+Content on third party sites might change substantially so that it no longer meets the original user need, taken over by someone who provides a different type of content, or a third party site might substantially change its approach to privacy, cookies, mobile or accessibility.

-These scenarios are much harder to detect automatically, so in addition to taking feedback from users, departments will need to regularly revisit external links they have requested, and we will need to regularly review the success of external links, and review the content of the highest traffic external links to ensure that the intended user need is still being met by an external link.
+These scenarios are much harder to detect automatically, so in addition to taking feedback from users, departments will need to regularly revisit external links they have requested, regularly review the success of external links, and review the content of the highest traffic external links to ensure the intended user need is still being met by an external link.

-We (GDS, with input from the relevant departments) will need to ensure that relevant external links to third parties do not act as an unfair endorsement of 1 specific site, for example.
+We (GDS, with input from the relevant departments) will need to ensure that relevant external links to third parties do not act as an unfair endorsement of a specific site, for example.

-Inclusion or exclusion of specific links must be based on the principles and policies outlined in this document, and we will publish a policy/disclaimer regarding external linking on the support pages of GOV.UK.
+Inclusion or exclusion of specific links must be based on the principles and policies outlined here, and we will publish a policy/disclaimer regarding external linking on the support pages of GOV.UK.